Cathyhjj/crispy2/index.md

 bigimg: /img/path.jpg
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?

-### my history

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](http://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.

-Crispy is a graphical user interface written in `Python <https://www.python.org/>`_ that facilitates the simulation of core-level spectra.
-The interface provides a set of tools to generate input files, submit calculations, and analyze the results obtained with programs such as `Quanty <http://quanty.org>`_.
+>Crispy is a graphical user interface written in `Python <https://www.python.org/>`_ that facilitates the simulation of core-level >spectra.
+The interface provides a set of tools to generate input files, submit calculations, and analyze the results obtained with >programs such as `Quanty <http://quanty.org>`_.
 It has a modular design and can be run on macOS, Linux, and Windows platforms.

 .. image:: doc/crispy.png